 In this last blog I will discuss the last three tips.
 May the Lord use this information to help give strength, peace, and new life.

 There is a universal and particular side to all suffering.
 In a universal way, I understand the pain of losing a loved one (my Mom died in 1995, my dad died in 2005, and we have had seven miscarriages since 1995).

 It is good to know that universally, there are many people who understand some of what we go through when we grieve.
 However, there is a particular side to suffering as well.
 Particularly, you can never fully understand my suffering nor can I fully understand your suffering because I am not you and you are not me.
 It is good to recognize this, but we need to decide to focus on the universal side of suffering because if we focus too long on the particular side it becomes too self-absorbed and we buy the lie that “nobody understands.”

 Try this today: If you feel like “nobody understands” the depth of your pain, tell yourself that is only half true: that universally, many people understand what you are going through and remind yourself that Jesus understands totally and has redeemed all suffering that we will ever go through.

 9) You may have to tell people what you need.

-Try this today: If you feel called to assertiveness and to a teaching role, practice this statement: “Thanks for your concern, but what I really need to hear is: ‘I am sorry for your loss.’”
-For more information on this topic, please read my wife’s blog (Maureen) “what to say to a friend who has lost a loved one.”
+Try this today: If you feel called to assertiveness and to a teaching role, practice this statement: “Thanks for your concern, but what I really need to hear is, ‘I am sorry for your loss.’”
+For more information on this topic, please read my wife’s blog (Maureen) How to comfort a grieving friend who has lost a close loved one.

 10) When you are able to, laugh a little.